PagerDuty Automation Actions

 Context Variable Placeholders

-The following placeholders, based on standard PD-CEF fields, are available:
+The following placeholders are available:

 ${pd.alert.dedup_key}